Skip to content

 Fallback

-In addition to the systemd profiles, a full system policy needs to ensure that no program run in an unconfined state at any time.
+In addition to the systemd profiles, a full system policy needs to ensure that no programs run in an unconfined state at any time.
 The fallback profiles consist of a set generic specialized profiles:

 • default is used for any classic user application with a GUI.
 It has full access to user home directories.